 Make life easier with our Beef Bulgogi Meal Prep Bowls!
-Whether you’re looking to get ahead on weeknight dinners, or make lunches to take with you, nobody can deny meal prep recipes make life easier.
-Our Beef Bulgogi is easy to prepare, highly adaptable and full of delicious flavor.
-It’s one of our favorite meal prep dinners!
+Whether you’re looking to get ahead on weeknight dinners, or make lunches to take with you, nobody can deny meal prep ideas make life easier.
+Our Korean Bulgogi Recipe is easy to prepare, highly adaptable and full of delicious flavor.
+It’s one of our favorite meal prepping recipes!
+If you’re looking for Easy Supper ideas or Sunday lunch ideas, or any Meal Prep Lunch Ideas, we’ve got you covered.

 Korean Beef Bulgogi

-We’ve grown to enjoy a number of Korean dishes, with vegetarian bibimbap and Korean sashimi rice bowl becoming instant hits.
-I’m also looking forward to trying the twist on Korean flavors in some Korean sesame burgers.
-Beef bulgogi, however, is definitely a favorite, and it’s also a great meal prep recipe.
+We’ve grown to enjoy a number of Korean food recipes, with vegetarian bibimbap and Korean sashimi rice bowl becoming instant hits.
+I’m also looking forward to trying the twist on Korean flavors.
+Beef bulgogi recipes, are definitely favorites, and it’s also a great recipe for meal prep.

-This dish is really easy to make and is easy to add variety as well, making it perfect for different tastes or to vary it over a couple days.
+This dish is really easy to make and is easy to add variety as well, making it perfect for easy lunch ideas.
 The beef is simply sliced up and added to a simple marinade, then it’s a quick cook the next day.
 It’s great served with rice, and you can then add whatever vegetables you like alongside.
+Easy Meal Prep Recipes are key to enjoying dinner around the family table.
+It is one of our favorite family meal ideas because it is so customizable.

-How to change up this beef bulgogi meal prep recipe
+How to change up this beef bulgogi bowl

 While there’s a suggested combination below, here are a few ideas to change things up:

 - Try noodles, quinoa or couscous instead of rice.
-While less traditional, I can also see a coconut rice pilaf with peas and fresh herbs working too.
+While less traditional, I can also see a coconut rice working too.

 - Add some gochujang sauce or other hot sauce if you like it a bit spicier;